Thank you for your message. We will contact you shortly.

 Swaps are derivatives in which two parties exchange benefits or exposures of different financial investments or index movements.

-Risks and other important information
+Risks and important considerations

 Neither Nuveen nor any of its affiliates or their employees provide legal or tax advice.
 Please consult with your personal legal or tax advisor regarding your personal circumstances.

 Tax rates and IRS regulations are subject to change at any time, which could materially affect the information provided herein.